latidude99/folder-backup-util-fx/README.md

 By default the ZIP file name is composed of: `folder name` + `_backup_` + `date and time` + `.zip` (eg. `FolderBackupUtilFX_backup_2019-07-01 10.51.zip`) unless configured otherwise in the `.config` file.

-This is a small tool I created for myself.
-The idea is when you have a folder based project you working on frequiently and want to have a quick backup at the end of a day you drop this app in said folder, configure exluded files once and run it.

 # Status